Team-Vibhav/Projects-TeamVibhav/Smart Solar/README.md

 ## Description of the Project
-* This is a mini portable solar power plant which is based on a sunflower model .
-This is a model which receives maximum sunlight and it saves a lot of space as compared to other solar plants
+* This is a mini portable solar power plant that is based on a sunflower model.
+This is a model which receives maximum sunlight and it saves a lot of space as compared to other solar plants.

 ## Learning Outcomes: -